 The word Chakra is a Sanskrit word (Sanskrit being the written language of India) meaning “wheel.”
-Each Chakra is an energy center which can be compared to a vortex or an energy knot that is in constant movement, spinning around a fixed point.
+Each Chakra is an energy center that can be compared to a vortex or an energy knot that is in constant movement, spinning around a fixed point.

 Each Chakra has its own characteristics.
 Awakening your Chakras using the secret techniques revealed below will enable you to gradually succeed in fulfilling each of the stages of your evolution.